PMahern/StableDiffusionTagManager/readme.md

 ## The Image Viewer

 The image viewer itself has some tools for simple editing of the image.
-There's a selection mode for selecting a region in the photo to crop it into a new photo, a painting mode for simple drawing (mostly to paint over out things you don't want in the image set), a button to extract comic panels from the image, a button to launch a "touch up" utility for using stable diffusion to inpaint on the image, and an interrogate button for generating tags for the current image using AUTOMATIC1111's built in interrogate tool.
+There's a selection mode for selecting a region in the photo to crop it into a new photo, a painting mode for simple drawing (mostly to paint over things you don't want in the image set), a button to extract comic panels from the image, a button to launch a "touch up" utility for using stable diffusion to inpaint on the image, and an interrogate button for generating tags for the current image using AUTOMATIC1111's built in interrogate tool.

 ### Image "Touch up"